X16Community/x16-smc/doc/update-guide.md

 with the commmand line utility avrdude and a programmer that is compatible with that utility.

-For further information, go to th [guide on recovery with an Arduino](recovery-with-arduino.md).
+For further information, go to the [guide on recovery with an Arduino](recovery-with-arduino.md).